Horse64/old-core.horse64.org/docs/Design.md

 - no potential for bugs related to dynamic scope modification as is common in scripting languages.

-Read more on [the practical differences to scripting languages](
-    ./Specification/Horse64.md#overview
-), if you're interested.

 ## General Design Philosophy